 You can always watch YouTube TV on your phone, tablet or computer, but what if you just want to stream your favorite shows on the big screen?

 YouTube TV’s list of supported devices includes Google Chromecast, Roku, Apple TV, Android TV, Xbox One, and some Samsung and LG TVs.
-However, Amazon’s Fire TV devices are NOT supported.
+Support for Amazon Fire TV devices is coming later in 2019.